Can I install an EV charger in my garage?

 Interested in having an EV charge point installed in your garage?

 Charge an electric car with a dedicated EV charger and it will save you money with advanced smart features, such as charge scheduling.
 Whether you are interested in a garage EV charger or a standard installation, you can expect cheaper, greener and more convenient charging sessions.
-Contact us today to find your perfect home charging point match at 03333 44 96 99 – we are open seven days a week, including bank holidays.
+If you want a home EV charger installation, click below to get your free quote, or contact us for more information or any queries you may have.

 At We Power Your Car, we handle the entire installation process on your behalf, from helping you choose the type of charger to post-installation support.
 Whether you have on-street parking or off-street parking, or interested in a garage EV charger installation, we have solutions for all your EV charging requirements.